-Prior to Sanofi, Cybele served in several senior professional roles in the US Senate and House of Representatives, including nearly 15 years as the Democratic staff director for the Subcommittee on Health and senior health advisor for the Committee on Ways & Means, four years as Senator Kennedy’s deputy staff director for health on the HELP Committee, and two years as a legislative advisor to then-Senate Democratic Leader Tom Daschle.
-During her federal service, Cybele was at the center of virtually every major Medicare debate, had a leading role in the creation and enactment of the Affordable Care Act, and provided guidance for the development of many other laws affecting Medicare, private health insurance and other key federal health programs.
-Before moving to Congress, she was a social science research analyst at the Centers for Medicare and Medicaid Services within the U.S. Department of Health & Human Services.
+Between 1995 to 2015, Bjorklund spent 14 years as the Democratic staff director for the Subcommittee on Health and senior health advisor for the Committee on Ways & Means, four years as Sen. Edward M. Kennedy’s deputy staff director on the Committee on Health, Education, Labor and Pensions (HELP), and two years as a legislative advisor to Senate Democratic Leader Tom Daschle.
+During her federal service, Bjorklund worked to improve Medicare, led in the creation of the Affordable Care Act, and developed many other laws affecting private health insurance, health IT, research, and other programs.
+Before moving to Congress, she was an analyst at Centers for Medicare and Medicaid Services.

 Bjorklund is a fellow of the second class of the Aspen Institute’s Health Innovators Fellowship and a member of the Aspen Global Leadership Network.
 She is on the board of directors for the David A. Winston Health Policy Fellowship, and a member of the National Academy of Social Insurance.